joe-aswonvos/bee_pocket/README.md

 * The repository is held on GitHub and Heroku deploys the latest version of the main branch
 * Heroku settings contain all the relevant secret keys for the project to remain secure.

+## Use of AI

+Throughout the development process, GitHub Copilot was utilized to assist in writing and testing code.
+Copilot provided code suggestions and snippets, which were carefully reviewed and understood before being integrated into the project.
+This ensured that the code met the project's requirements and maintained high quality.

+Additionally, images and backgrounds used in the project were created using Microsoft Copilot and Leonardo.ai.
+These tools helped generate visually appealing and thematically consistent assets, enhancing the overall user experience.

+AI represents a powerful weapon in the armoury of a developer, enabling dialogue to query code, understand error messages and find out why stuff isn't working.

 ## Future Enhancements

 *   Implement automatic generation of item instances based on repeatability settings.